Travel Advice for Pregnant Women

 Air travel may be unhealthy for some people who have blood pressure issues, heart issues, and other conditions, whether temporary or chronic.
 Once again, your physician is the best guide here.
 Although most women can travel actively within the first trimester, the latter part of pregnancy can make travel difficult or impossible.

-If you are traveling by air in the later stages of pregnancy, consider booking two seat side by side to give you more room and comfort.
-Just as with priority boarding, you may also be permitted to deplane earlier than other passengers; simply ask your flight attendant or airline representative about that during boarding.
+If you are traveling by air in the later stages of pregnancy, consider booking two side-by-side seats to give you more room and comfort.
+As with priority boarding, you may also be permitted to deplane earlier than other passengers; ask your flight attendant or airline representative about that during boarding.

 Remember that under Federal Aviation Administration rules, women who are more than three months into pregnancy should try to avoid booking exit-row seats.
 Passengers in exit-row seats are subject to significant physical strain in the event of an emergency since they must help to operate the emergency exit doors during an evacuation.

 During pregnancy, sea travel can present some special hardships.
 Under certain circumstances, cruise lines may bar you from booking passage with them if you cannot undergo destination-appropriate vaccinations.
 Even while aboard, however, there are some things to bear in mind.

 During pregnancy, you may be especially susceptible to seasickness, even if you haven’t suffered it before.
 To reduce the odds of seasickness, book an interior cabin located as close as possible to the center of the ship.
 This is the most stable location on any large vessel.
 While most cruise lines maintain a supply of seasickness medication, check warning labels carefully before use.

 If you have mobility issues related to an advanced state of pregnancy, consider looking for a cruise line that focuses on barrier-free accommodations.
 “Barrier-free” is a term related to accessible travel and providing ease of movement for individuals who have temporary or permanent movement challenges.